 When you hear the word organic, what comes to mind?

-Why do synthetic, chemically altered ingredients matter when it comes to organic?
+Why do synthetic ingredients matter when it comes to organic?

 The misconception is that all organic food is 100% chemical-free and created equal.
 But, labels can be deceiving.
 Here’s what you need to know when it comes to organic labels.